Md-Ruhul-Amin-Rony/FilmSystemAPIUsingRepositoryPattern/README.md

     "link": "https://www.themoviedb.org/movie/842945-supercell"
   }
 ]
-### Enter and retrieve "rating" on films linked to a person
+###  Enter and retrieve "rating" on films linked to a person.
 Enter and retrieve "rating" on films linked to a person.
 (Need to add a person, genre, movie, and movie rating first using POST method, then you can run this function).

 HTTP method: POST (to create a new rating) or GET (to retrieve an existing rating)